uob-positron-imaging-centre/pept/README.md

 ## Getting Started

-These instructions will help you get started PEPT data analysis.
+These instructions will help you get started with PEPT data analysis.

 ### Prerequisites